syncfusion-content/wpf-docs/wpf/OLAPGrid/Getting-Started.md

-> Note: The Next button is enabled only when any one of the connection options are filled properly.
+N> The Next button is enabled only when any one of the connection options are filled properly.

 7. When the connection is valid, it displays the summary page of the Data Source Properties Wizard.